- Chief Digital and Innovation Officer wants to make “full use” of digital skills in the country.

 - Wider digital transformation “almost like creating a new BT”.

-BT’s Chief Digital and Innovation Officer Harmeen Mehta outlined the operator’s intent to “massively” grow its Indian operations in 2022.
+BT’s Chief Digital & Innovation Officer (CDIO) Harmeen Mehta outlined her division’s intent to “massively” grow its Indian operations in 2022.

-More specifically, this would appear to apply to BT’s Indian financial and digital operations, the latter of which has a well-established set-up in Bangalore.
-“There’s a big presence [in India]”, Mehta said.
-“I think we’re probably the largest outside of the UK.”
+More specifically, this appears to apply to BT’s Indian financial and digital operations, the latter of which has a considerable set‑up in Bangalore.
+“There’s a big presence [in India]”, Mehta noted, adding that “I think we’re probably the largest outside of the UK”.

-In late-2021, Mark Murphy, Director of Human Resources at BT Technology, told TelcoTitans that the operator is considering bringing activity back in‑house from local IT services partners such as Tata Consultancy Services (TCS) and Tech Mahindra (TechM).
+In late‑2021, Mark Murphy, Director of Human Resources at BT Technology, told BTwatch that the telco is considering bringing activity back in‑house from local IT services partners such as Tata Consultancy Services and Tech Mahindra (BTwatch, #328).

-In parallel, BT is looking to expand the role played by its Indian technology centre in supporting customer-facing businesses, as part of a reassessment of how it delivers services in the digital era.
-The insourcing move would see BT build on its Indian technology team of 3,000–3,500 staff, principally based in Bangalore and Gurgaon (BTwatch, #328).
+BT is looking to expand the role played by its Indian technology centre in supporting customer‑facing businesses, as part of a reassessment of how it delivers services in the digital era.
+The insourcing move would see BT build on its Indian technology team of 3,000–3,500 staff, principally based in Bangalore and Gurgaon.

-Asked to compare the Indian and UK markets, Mehta said the challenges presented to BT are “very, very different”, largely owing to the significance of the prepaid market in the country, which brings a “different kind of price pressure”.
-She added that the global circumstances of the past few years have led to a “need to digitise very fast, a lot of nimbleness… simplifying the product portfolio and standardising pricing as well”.
+Asked to compare the Indian and UK markets, Mehta said the challenges presented to BT are “very, very different”, largely owing to the significance of the prepaid market in the former, which brings a “different kind of price pressure”.
+She added that the global circumstances of the past few years have led to “a need to digitise very fast, a lot of nimbleness… simplifying the product portfolio, and standardising pricing as well”.

-In the UK, there is a “lot more digital awareness”, according to Mehta, with a much higher expectation of service.
-“The penetration of the handset market here, [particularly for Apple and iPhones]… is one of the largest I’ve seen in the world, and that changes the expectations of the rest of the services from [other telecom operators]”.
+In the UK, there is “a lot more digital awareness”, according to Mehta, with a much higher expectation of service.
+“The penetration of the handset market here… is one of the largest I’ve seen in the world, and that changes the expectations of the rest of the services from [other telecom operators]”.

 “ India is not only a mobile-first, but almost a mobile-only economy, with only some penetration of broadband.
 The UK penetration of fibre and broadband is absolutely immense.
 The innovation needed in each country is very different. ”